MixinNetwork/tip/README.md

 Trusted Account Manager connects User with some secret seeds, and the Manager usually uses SMS verification to make it easy to use for a normal User.

 Trusted Distributed Ledger is a public distributed network, and manages multisig keys for User.
-User uses and seeds from M to make a signing request to the Ledger and get a signature.
+User uses PIN and seeds from M to make a signing request to the Ledger and get a signature.